Welcome to the Pure Nootropics Knowledge Base!

 It wasn’t until recently when the brain enhancing effects of sulbutiamine became more apparent.
 It is a treatment for fatigue (both mental and physical) and there is evidence it supports brain function through neuroprotection, improves memory retention, and has a positive effect on mental energy.

 Researchers during the Soviet Union were hard at work developing treatments to improve brain function and one of their results was phenibut.
-This derivative of GABA (a chemical in your brain) easily crosses the blood-brain barrier and helps to treat anxiety, PTSD, as well as depression and a variety of other stress-related disorders.
+This derivative of GABA (a chemical in your brain) easily crosses the blood-brain barrier and may be beneficial for stress-relief and improving mood.

 According to a study in 2013, it is a powerful stress-reducing substance, but needs to be cycled in order to prevent dependence.